Greetings Seniors – Especially Early Decision Applicants.,

 There’s a fine line between being an applicant “pest” and letting admissions know more about your scientific research – perhaps it was accepted for presentation, or you’ve advanced to nationals in Robotics or Music competitions or were elected class president.
 Ideally, having your GC corroborate your success with an “update letter” accompanying your mid-year secondary school report can be beneficial.

 If you’re deferred, you’ll be asked if you want to continue to be considered.
-Even if this option isn’t made available to you- “continued interest” notes are valuable and making reference to a campus visit and providing new information beyond your reply to the “why us” supplemental college essay prompt will demonstrate sincere and well-informed interest
+Even if this option isn’t made available to you- “continued interest” notes are valuable and making reference to a campus visit and providing new information beyond your reply to the “why us” supplemental college essay prompt will demonstrate sincere and well-informed interest.
+Overall, being accepted after a deferral is not something to expect – many students are NOT accepted following a deferral.
+The admissions team had doubts and unless you address those doubts, it’s unlikely to tip in your favor.
+The most compelling changes are those related to competitions and accomplishments related to extracurriculars and always the GPA in the senior year first semester.

 For all other regular admissions students- please ask me about what if anything is worthy of updating in your admissions file.